TutsGhost/win10_Improve-Guide/Guide.md

 - How to safely clean your keyboard
 [Video Guide](https://www.youtube.com/watch?v=_M42Ri3dqoc)

-   >> cleaning kit, this is not a recommendation but more like a orientation for yourself, please refer to the video :)
+   > cleaning kit, this is not a recommendation but more like a orientation for yourself, please refer to the video :)
    [Amazon Link: Hagibis Multitool Keyboard Cleaner](https://www.amazon.com/dp/B07WRJRXR3/135-6928239-6153718?language=en_US)

 - Useful Shortcuts for Windows Users

-   ~ "Shift" and "click" on an application on the taskbar will either = open it or quickly open another instance of it ~ "Ctrl" + "Shift" + "click" a taskbar button = opens an application as an administrator ~ File Explorer Shortcuts:
+   - "Shift" and "click" on an application on the taskbar will either = open it or quickly open another instance of it
+   - "Ctrl" + "Shift" + "click" a taskbar button = opens an application as an administrator
+   - File Explorer Shortcuts:
-		~ "Ctrl" + "N" = opens a new window
+		- "Ctrl" + "N" = opens a new window
-		~ "Ctrl" + "W" = closes the active window
+		- "Ctrl" + "W" = closes the active window
-   ~ "Windows key" + "D" = displays and hide the desktop ~ "Windows key" + "E" = opens the File Explorer
+   - "Windows key" + "D" = displays and hide the desktop
+   - "Windows key" + "E" = opens the File Explorer
-   ~ "Windows key" + "I" = opens Windows Settings
+   - "Windows key" + "I" = opens Windows Settings
-   ~ "Windows key" + "comma ',' " = lets you temporarily peek at the desktop
+   - "Windows key" + "comma ',' " = lets you temporarily peek at the desktop
-   ~ "Windows key" + "Shift" + "S" = this will take a screenshot of part of  your screen (you can freely select what is being screenshoted)
+   - "Windows key" + "Shift" + "S" = this will take a screenshot of part of  your screen (you can freely select what is being screenshot-ed)
-		>> to send the screenshot simply press "Ctrl" + "V" in the chat- or textbox if you want to save it open any image editor and press "Ctrl" + "V", now you can save the project/screenshot
+		> to send the screenshot simply press "Ctrl" + "V" in the chat- or text box if you want to save it open any image editor and press "Ctrl" + "V", now you can save the project/screenshot